samuelroland/Vue-Sandbox/learnings.md

 Explanation:
 NodeJS is different from apache that just return files inside the document root. ...
 WIP.
 A git repos has been setup too.

+## *.vue files
+Only work because are compiled by webpack.
+If we want to use our app without webpack, we can build it for production with `npm run build`.
+It will create a new folder named `dist`:

+    dist
+    ├── css
+    │   ├── app.6561460c.css
+    │   └── chunk-vendors.b80ae892.css
+    ├── favicon.ico
+    ├── index.html
+    └── js
+        ├── app.45caae6b.js
+        ├── app.45caae6b.js.map
+        ├── chunk-vendors.aad90810.js
+        └── chunk-vendors.aad90810.js.map

+The `app.6561460c.css` file contains the used tailwind classes only.
+(7Ko only)